Growing Your Foundation

 #Giving Tuesday

-There are many great resources to help your community foundation prepare for #GivingTuesday.
+There are many great resources to help your community foundation prepare for #GivingTuesday, a global annual event on the Tuesday following Thanksgiving.
 Here are just a few to get you started:

 • The #GivingTuesday website offers many resources!
 To name a few: #GivingTuesday Youth activities, Giving Circles, a data about how the #GivingTuesday movement has grown over the 10 years since its inception, and find ready-to-use Facebook posts.